 |SCIENTIFIC DISCIPLINARY SECTOR||L-ART/03|

-The course aims to provide students with the notions and methodological tools necessary for the correct analysis and understanding of 20th century art, the complex phenomenology of contemporary works, the current lines of development of artistic research and the logics governing the so-called 'contemporary art system'.
+The course aims to provide students with the notions and methodological tools necessary for the correct analysis and understanding of the evolution of sculpture from the 19th century to the present day.

-At the end of the course the student must be able to illustrate in a precise manner, and with an appropriate vocabulary, the lines of development of 20th and 21st century art and critically interpret the works in relation to their historical and cultural context; he/she must demonstrate an understanding of the methodological problems that the scholar of the discipline must face in order to orientate him/herself between the evolution of contemporary art in historical terms and the aesthetic pluralism that characterises the results of the research carried out by artists from the avant-gardes to the present day; he/she must be able to autonomously construct paths of meaning, both thematically and problematically, between the various currents; he/she must present a written paper in which he/she must demonstrate the ability to select themes and problems suitable for in-depth study, identify the appropriate sources, construct a bibliography of reference, and argue in an original manner and with propriety of language the theme he/she has chosen to examine.
+At the end of the course, students will have to be able to illustrate the lines of development of 20th and 21st century sculpture in a timely manner and with an appropriate vocabulary, and to critically interpret the works in relation to their historical and cultural context; they will have to demonstrate that they have acquired the critical and methodological tools necessary to deal with the new processes, new materials and new relationships with space brought about by 20th century sculpture; they will have to be able to identify the crucial steps in the evolution of the concept of sculpture, from a three-dimensional object to an intervention in exhibition, museum, natural and urban spaces; must be aware of the problems (documentary, conservation and exhibition design) connected with the question of the polymatericity and multimediality of the sculptural object and installation; must be able to autonomously construct paths of meaning, in both thematic and problematic terms, between the various lines of contemporary sculpture and architecture; must be able to orient themselves among the most recent declinations of the problematic of the interrelation between the arts; must present a written paper in which they must demonstrate that they know how to select themes and problems suitable for in-depth study, identify the appropriate sources, construct a bibliography of reference, and argue in an original manner and with propriety of language the theme they have chosen to examine.

-Lectures with the support of multimedia material and designed to encourage discussion on the topics addressed.
-Meetings with artists and specialists in the field are planned.
+Lectures are structured with the support of multimedia material and designed to encourage discussion on the topics addressed.

 Classes are held in person.
 Attendance, although not compulsory, is recommended.
 No remote learning is available for this course.